He’d taken a photograph of his mother the day he left.

 “What about the apartment?” he asked.

-“The apartment that you lost for me?” she teased, looking into his face with a smile to assure he didn’t feel threatened.
-She continued, “I might just stay at the dorm.”
+“The apartment that you lost for me?” she teased, looking into his face, attempting to comfort him.
+She continued, “I might stay at the dorm.”

 “At Wash U?” he asked.

 He sat up and leaned in, “How boring!” he said, recovering his previous manner.
 “Isn’t that a girls’ school?”

 “Back to purchasing a car,” she stated.
 “Will you help me find one tomorrow?”